Discover more from TerraWatch Space Insights

 The Transporter rideshare missions from SpaceX, which take place roughly once a quarter, are fun to follow because a variety of satellites from several countries get a ride to orbit.
 This time, the Transporter-7 mission launching on April 11 at 8.48 am GMT, is carrying at least 20 different payloads from at least 10 different countries, with quite many EO sensors.

-Here’s a breakdown of the publicly announced EO missions on this launch, that I could find, which include some first commercial satellite launches for some companies, constellation updates for others, technology demonstrations etc. 🚀
+Here’s a breakdown of the publicly announced1 EO missions on this launch, that I could find, which include some first commercial satellite launches for some companies, constellation updates for others, technology demonstrations etc. 🚀

 First Commercial Launches